Isaac4real/MLflow_Experiment/Part4- MLflow Registry_locally/README.md

    * Transition the best model into `Production`
    * Transition the second best model into `Staging`

-stage 2
+stage 2 - Deploy and make predictions
 -------------------

-Let's take our production model from from our Model Registry and [deploy and serve models](https://www.mlflow.org/docs/latest/models.html#deploy-mlflow-models) locally as a REST endpoint to a server launched by MLflow CLI.
+Let's take our production model from our Model Registry and [deploy and serve models](https://www.mlflow.org/docs/latest/models.html#deploy-mlflow-models) locally as a REST endpoint to a server launched by MLflow CLI.

 1. From the same directory run:
  * ```deploy_model.sh```